gustafssone/zaptecwebhook/README.md

  - OCPP-J 1.6 (there is a custom component directory in HA, _should work_, but haven't got it to work)

 This container allows us to call an URL to start charging on demand, i.e. when electricity prices are low.
-We can start it from Home Assistant.
+We can start it from Home Assistant with a restful command.
-The URL is just responding with a start command according to zaptec API.
+The URL is just responding with a start command according to zaptec API, only sending a HTTP status code 200 with a random sessionId.
 More info at https://zaptec.com/downloads/ZapChargerPro_Integration.pdf

 Main reasons for using a docker container instead of a custom component for HA: